Okay, I'll tell you what I got going on here, folks.

 I want to find out because it was a week ago today that all hell was raised.

-Well, actually, it was Friday.
+Actually, it was Friday.

-So I just want to find out how much time went by here because I remember asking you one week ago today about this port deal, or some point last week.
+So I just want to find out how much time went by here because I remember asking you one week ago today about this port deal or some point last week.

 Do you feel a little manipulated by this story?

-Because it's been out there for so long, now all of a sudden it is it is getting all of this attention and focus long after it's been done.
+Now all of a sudden, it is getting all of this attention and focus long after it's been done.

 There wasn't anything secret about it.